 We believe that people most impacted by injustice should hold positions of leadership and decision-making.
 It is these individuals and communities who will truly transform our current unjust legal system into one that provides equal, humane, restorative and transformative justice for all.

-- We believe that a new justice system is both necessary and possible.
+We believe that dismantling our punishment system is both necessary and possible.